BOGI5/VIS-2/README.md

 ### 5. Database Initialization

 The SQLite database will be automatically initialized when running the application for the first time.
-Default credentials:
-- Username: `admin`
-- Password: `admin123`

 ### 6. Public URL Setup